Engine tuning: Performance tuning

 Performance tuning is the tuning of an engine for motorsports.
 Many such automobiles may never compete but are built for show or leisure driving.
-In this context, the power output, torque, and responsiveness of the engine are of premium importance, but reliability and fuel efficiency are also relevant.
+In this context, the power output (e.g. In horsepower), torque, and responsiveness of the engine are of premium importance, but reliability and fuel efficiency are also relevant.
 In races, the engine must be strong enough to withstand the additional stress placed upon it and the automobile must carry sufficient fuel, so it is often far stronger and has higher performance than the mass-produced design on which it may be based.
 The transmission, driveshaft and other load-transmitting powertrain components may need to be modified to withstand the load from the increased power.

 There are many techniques that can be used to increase the power and/or efficiency of an engine.
 This can be achieved by modifying the air-fuel mixture drawn into the engine, modifying the static or dynamic compression ratio of the engine, modifying the fuel used (e.g. higher octane, different fuel types or chemistries), injection of water or methanol, modifying the timing and dwell of ignition events, and compressing the intake air.
 Air fuel ratio meters are used to accurately measure the amount of fuel in the mixture.
 Fuel weight will affect the performance of the car, so fuel economy (thus efficiency) is a competitive advantage.